Rory-Rogerson/Linux-shell/README.md

+Rory Rogerson
-Normal first file cx.sh  From one of the first books I read.
+This is my normal first file ... cx.sh  From one of the first books I read.
 I was amazed with the command "sh cx.sh cx.sh"!!!